RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 ### Introduction to the models:
 ##### HAR (Heterogenous Autoregressive model):
 Developed by Corsi in 2009, this model is based on a simple regression framework.
-The independent variables is simply the daily volatility lagged 1, 5 and 22 days respectively.
+The independent variables are simply the daily volatility lagged 1, 5 and 22 days respectively.
 This is to simulate the volatility of yesterday, a week ago, and approximately one month ago (Only taking open market days into account).
-This type of model is also called a 'Long memory'-model, at it "remembers" what happened 22 market days ago.
+This type of model is also called a 'Long memory'-model, as it "remembers" what happened 22 market days ago.

 How does it work intuitively?: Because traders with a higher trading frequency base their strategy on the past long-term volatility to predict the future, and change their strategies accordingly, they create short-term volatility.
-This behavior has no effect on traders with lower trading frequencies, but it pours volatility into the short-term environment, which support the argument of using different time horizons in volatility models.
+This behavior has no effect on traders with lower trading frequencies, but it pours volatility into the short-term environment, which supports the argument of using different time horizons in volatility models.
 (Further reading: See "Rossi & Gallo (2006)" for intuition behind hidden markov models & latent partial volatility)

-The model is one of the commonly used in high frequency econometrics, and there exist tons of variations (SHAR, HAR-J, CHAR, just to name a few).
-They all have certain strengths, but given the simple regression framework, there are hardly any limits to modefications available.
+The model is one of the most commonly used in high frequency econometrics, and there exists tons of variations (SHAR, HAR-J, CHAR, just to name a few).
+They all have certain strengths, but given the simple regression framework, there are hardly any limits to modifications available.

 ##### Neural Network:
 I enjoy working with neural networks.
-They are easy to implements, and to understand mathematically.
-It is simply a weighted regression with backpropagation, caleld 'gradient descent', which optimizes for the best solution by minimizing the cost of the errors.
-Furthermore, we have an activation function which squeezes the data into more manageable thresholds than raw data.
-I will be using the simple sigmoid function as my activation function.
-However, ReLu would have been the prefered for this project.
+They are easy to implements and to understand mathematically.
+They are simply weighted regressions with backpropagation, called 'gradient descent', which optimizes for the best solution by minimizing the cost of the errors.
+Furthermore, an activation function squeezes the data into more manageable thresholds than raw data.
+I will be using the simple Sigmoid-function as my activation function.
+However, ReLu would have been the optimal choice for this project.

-Note that It is common for neural networks to show overfitting due to too many weights, on top of that, they also perform better when scaled.
-This makes it valuable to preprocess the data, which we can do by standardizing the mean and standard deviation into [0, 1].
-This process ensures equal computations for all inputs in the regularization process.
+Note that it is common for neural networks to show overfitting due to too many weights, on top of that, they also perform better when scaled.
+This makes it valuable to preprocess the data, which is done by standardizing the mean and standard deviation into [0, 1].
+This process ensures equal computations for all inputs in the regularization step.

 ### Data:
 This project took a lot of computational power in the data manipulative steps.
-However, the models themselves can easily be implemented, as long the daily data is cleaned thoroughly.
+However, the models themselves can easily be implemented, as long as the daily data is cleaned thoroughly.

 I started out with downloading the tick-data (Trade&Quote) from the unversity database.
-This is raw trading data collected at the millisecond interval, and the order books of the same trades.
+This is raw trading data collected at the millisecond interval, and includes the order books for the same trades.
 (Note that such data can take weeks to download, depending on the speed of your internet connection.
-Matlab is often the prefered tool for this process).
+Matlab is often the prefered tool for this process.
+See codes.).
 In high frequency environments, the quotes/orders are placed faster than the trades are executed, as a trade requires a match-up between a buyer and a seller.
-This relationship can create volatility spikes, which we must be taken into account, using the bivariate method; Basically, all prices that falls outside 1½ of the bid-ask spread are regarded as 'noise', and thereby omitted.
+This relationship can create volatility spikes, which must be taken into account using the bivariate method; Basically, all prices that falls outside 1½ of the bid-ask spread are regarded as 'noise', and thereby omitted.

 ##### Cleaning and formatting:
 (This is all done in Matlab and I will therefore not post the code.
 It is however still downloadeable from the repository.)